Pages

 Saturday, April 8, 2023

-Demographic profile of US Hispanics
+Demographic and language use profile of US Hispanics

-The Hispanic population in the United States is the second largest ethnic group in the country, after non-Hispanic whites.
+The Hispanic population in the United States is the second largest cultural group in the country, after non-Hispanic whites.
 According to the 2020 Census, there are 62.1 million Hispanics living in the United States, representing 18.9% of the total population.
 The Hispanic population is growing rapidly, and is expected to surpass the non-Hispanic white population by 2045.

 The Hispanic population is also very diverse, with people from a variety of countries and cultures.
 The largest Hispanic groups in the United States are Mexican (61.6%), Puerto Rican (9.6%), Cuban (3.9%), Dominican (3.8%), and Salvadoran (2.9%).
 Hispanics also speak a variety of languages, with Spanish being the most common.